LeozinH1/AmongUs-Source/README.md

-# Among Us - Source Code
+# Multiplayer game built with Unity Netcode

 Important: This project is being developed from scratch at Unity for study purposes only (non-profit)!